agarwalbharat/Gmail-Clone-UI/README.md

 ### iOS implementation

-This project is not implemented for ios yet.Beacuse of I own Windows 10 PC.
+This project is not implemented for ios yet.Beacuse I own Windows 10 PC.

 ### Android implementation
 This Project is implemented in android 9.0 and 8.0 in Pixel 2 and Redmi Note 5 (64/4GB).